shane-tomlinson/browserid-wordpress/readme.txt

 One improvement, one new translation

 = 0.28 =
-One new feature, threee improvements
+One new feature, three improvements

 = 0.27 =
 One bugfix